Irrelevant Vertices for the Planar Disjoint Paths Problem: Introduction

-In this paper we offer a solid advance in the second direction, focusing on planar graphs (see also~\cite{ReedRSS91,Schrijver94} for previous results on planar graphs).
-We show that, for planar graphs, $g(k)$ is singly exponential.
-In particular we prove the following result. \begin{theorem} Every instance of \DP\ consisting of a planar graph $G$ with treewidth at least $26\cdot k^{3/2}\cdot 2^{k}$ and $k$ pairs of terminals contains a vertex $v$ such that every solution to {\DP} can be replaced by an equivalent one whose paths avoid~$v.$ \end{theorem}
+In this paper we offer a solid advance in the second direction, focusing on planar graphs (see also~\cite{ReedRSS91find,Schrijver94} for previous results on planar graphs).
+We show that, for planar graphs, $g(k)$ is single exponential.
+In particular we prove the following result. \begin{theorem} Every instance of \DP\ consisting of a planar graph $G$ with treewidth at least $82\cdot k^{3/2}\cdot 2^{k}$ and $k$ pairs of terminals contains a vertex $v$ such that every solution to {\DP} can be replaced by an equivalent one whose paths avoid~$v.$ \end{theorem}

-The proof of Theorem~\ref{main} is presented in Section~\ref{sec:ub} and deviates significantly from those in~\cite{RobertsonS-XXI,gm-irrelevant,KawarabayashiW2010asho}.
+The proof of Theorem~\ref{main} is presented in Section~\ref{sec:ub} and deviates significantly from those in~\cite{RobertsonS-XXI,RobertsonSGM22,KawarabayashiW2010asho}.
 It is self-contained and exploits extensively the combinatorics of planar graphs.
-Given a \DP\ instance defined on a planar graph $G,$ we prove that if $G$ contains as a subgraph a subdivision of a sufficiently large (exponential in $k$) grid, whose ``perimeter'' does not enclose any terminal, the ``central'' vertex $v$ of the grid is solution-irrelevant for this instance.
+Given a \DP\ instance defined on a planar graph $G,$ we prove that if $G$ contains as a subgraph a subdivision of a sufficiently large (exponential in $k$) grid, whose ``perimeter'' does not enclose any terminal, then the ``central'' vertex $v$ of the grid is solution-irrelevant for this instance.
 It follows that the ``area'' provided by the grid is big enough so that every solution that uses $v$ can be rerouted to an equivalent one that does not go so deep in the grid and therefore avoids the vertex $v$.

-Combining Theorem~\ref{main} with known algorithmic results, it is possible to reduce, in $O(n^{2+\epsilon})$ steps, a planar instance of \DP\ to an equivalent one whose graph has treewidth $2^{O(k)}.$ Then, using standard dynamic programming on tree decompositions, a solution, if one exists, can be found in $2^{2^{O(k)}}\cdot n $ steps.
-The parametric dependence of this algorithm is a step forward in the study of the parameterized complexity of \DP\ on planar graphs and is presented in Section~\ref{sec:algo}.
+Combining Theorem~\ref{main} with known algorithmic results, it is possible to reduce, in $2^{2^{O(k)}}\cdot n^2$ steps, a planar instance of \DP\ to an equivalent one whose graph has treewidth $2^{O(k)}.$ Then, using standard dynamic programming on tree decompositions, a solution, if one exists, can be found in $2^{2^{O(k)}}\cdot n $ steps.
+The parametric dependence of this algorithm is a step forward in the study of the parameterized complexity of \DP\ on planar graphs.
+This algorithm is abstracted in the following theorem, whose proof is in Section~\ref{sec:algo}.